tdrhq/easy-macros/README.md

 ```

 Now most of the logic is inside a non-backticked function.
 But there's
-still some backquoting and macro expansion we need to do which is bug
+still some backquoting and macro expansion we need to do which is
-prone, and it's also very verbose for simple macros.
+error-prone, and it's also very verbose for simple macros.

 Use `def-easy-macro` to essentially automate this process: